-- 1. Connect a MIDI controller to blackbox. - 2.
-Navigate to the parameter page for the pad or FX parameter you want to modulate. - 3.
-Touch one of the three black boxes below the parameter you want to modulate.
+- Connect a MIDI controller to blackbox. - 2.
+Navigate to the parameter page for the pad or FX parameter you want to modulate.
+Parameters that accept modulation have three boxes on the right side of the control. - 3.
+Select the parameter you want to modulate and then push INFO.
 This brings up the Modulation Source screen. - 4.
+Select the Source parameter for one of the three modulation slots.
 Touch Learn in the top right corner to enable MIDI CC learning mode. - 5.
 Move the MIDI control, such as a knob or slider, that you want to use with this parameter.
 When blackbox has learned the mapping, the Learn button will turn from blue to gray, and the Source parameter will change to MIDI CC. - 6.
-Turn the top right knob to adjust the Amount of modulation you want to allow with this controller. - 7.
+Select and set a value for the Amount parameter for this modulation slot to control how much impact the MIDI Input will have with this controller. - 7.
 Now play the pad and use the controller and you will hear the modulation.
-The Modulation box associated with this mapping will be labeled CC.
+The box to the right of the control that is associated with this modulation slot will be blue to indicate it is in use.

 - ▶ Different parameters work differently with MIDI CC inputs.
 For example, for the Filter parameter, the values are bi-polar with 0 at the middle of the range for the control by default.
 But with the Start parameter, the values only move in one direction. - ➤ You can map the same MIDI control to more than one parameter on more than one pad or effect. - ▶ MIDI CC controls use the on-screen parameter value as a starting point.
 Blackbox then maps the range of the controller to values from the starting point to the value of Starting Point +/- the Modulation Amount parameter.
-For example, if the Filter parameter is set to 20%, and you set the Modulation Amount to 15%, then the lowest value of the control will map to 5% (20% 15%), and the highest value of the control will map to 35% (20% + 15%). - MIDI CC mappings are recorded in the blackbox preset as a mapping to a specific MIDI CC number on a specific MIDI Channel.
-If you swap out MIDI controllers, and the new controller uses the same MIDI CC number and channel, it will continue to modulate the assigned parameter. - ► The MIDI channel assigned to a pad does not need to match the MIDI channel used for MIDI CC modulation. - ▶ There is a maximum of 8 MIDI CC mappings per pad.
+For example, if the Filter parameter is set to 20%, and you set the Modulation Amount to 15%, then the lowest value of the MIDI control will map to 5% (20% 15%), and the highest value of the MIDI control will map to 35% (20% + 15%). - MIDI CC mappings are recorded in the blackbox preset as a mapping to a specific MIDI CC number on a specific MIDI Channel.
+If you swap out MIDI controllers, and the new controller uses the same MIDI CC number and channel, it will continue to modulate the assigned parameter. - ► The MIDI channel assigned to a pad does not need to match the MIDI channel used for MIDI CC modulation. - ► There is a maximum of 8 MIDI CC mappings per pad.
+If you try to add a ninth, it will be dropped.